AgedLace/Bible-Study/docs/Studies/Romans/chap-01.md

 > [!COMMENT|style:callout]
 >
-> By virtue of our 'calling' [see next note] all Christians are slaves of Christ, not just apostles, or ministers.
+> By virtue of our 'calling' [see next word study note] all Christians are slaves of Christ, not just apostles, or ministers.
 >

 *   > [!NOTE|style:callout]